 CGP 78608 hydrochloride

-Potent and selective NMDA antagonist that acts through the glycine site (IC50 = 5 nM).
+CGP 78608 hydrochloride is a potent and selective NMDA antagonist that acts through the glycine site (IC50 = 5 nM).
 Displays > 500-fold selectivity over kainate and AMPA receptors (IC50 values are 2.7 and 3 μM respectively).
+Also potentiates GluN1/GluN3A-mediated glycine currents (EC50 = 26.3 nM).
 Anticonvulsant in vivo following systemic administration.
-Also available as part of the NMDA Receptor - Glycine Site Tocriset™.

 Sold with the permission of Novartis Pharma AG